 \begin{theorem} Fix an integer $k\geq 2$.
 Let $q$ be a prime and let $a\in\Fqt$.
 Let $\uple{\chi}$ be a $k$-tuple of Dirichlet characters modulo $q$.
 Suppose that $\uple{\chi}$ has Property \CGMT, and define $K(x)=\Kl_k(ax;\uple{\chi},q)$.
 With notations as above, for any integer $l\geq 2$ and any $\eps>0$, we have

 where the implied constant depends only on $(k,l,\eps)$, provided one of the two following two conditions holds:

 \end{theorem}

-\begin{rem} This bound is non-trivial only for $l$ large enough, precisely for $l\geq 9$.
+\begin{rem} This bound is non-trivial only for $l$ large enough (for $M=N=q^{1/2}$, this happens precisely for $l\geq 4$).
 As we will explain, this limitation results from our simplifying choice of not applying the completion method to detect that an auxiliary variable belongs to some interval in $\Fq$. \end{rem}

 In the special case of ``type I'' sums, we obtain

 \begin{theorem} With the same notation and assumption as in Theorem~\emph{\ref{thmtypeIIprecise}}, especially assuming that $\uple{\chi}$ has \CGMT, and with the additional condition that $\beta_n=1$ for $n\in\mcN$, for any integer $l\geq 1$ and any $\eps>0$, we have